sparkle-project/sparkle-project.github.io/documentation/index.md

 * Choose <samp>View › Utilities › Identity Inspector</samp>.
 * Type `SUUpdater` in the <samp>Class</samp> box of the <samp>Custom Class</samp> section in the inspector.
 * If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SUUpdater` instance and its action to `checkForUpdates:`.
-* These instructions only work for .app bundles, because the `SUUpdater` instance instantiated in the nib will always be the `sharedUpdater`, which updates the hosting .app bundle.
-If you want to update a non-app bundle, such as a Preference Pane, see [bundles](/documentation/bundles) for alternative instructions.

 ### 3. Segue for security concerns

 Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

-  * Serving the update over HTTPS (your app *will not update on OS X 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements).
+  * Serving the update over HTTPS (your app *will not update on OS X 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements),
-  * Code-signing the application via Apple's Developer ID program or,
+  * code-signing the application via Apple's Developer ID program and/or,
-  * specifying a DSA [signature](https://en.wikipedia.org/wiki/Digital_signature) of the SHA-1 hash of the published update archive and including a public DSA key inside your update.
+  * code-signing the published update archive with a DSA [signature](https://en.wikipedia.org/wiki/Digital_signature) matching a public DSA key included in your app.

 If you are not serving updates over HTTPS and you are linking against the 10.11 SDK, **your updates will be blocked by OS X El Capitan**.
 You *must* comply with Apple's [App Transport Security](/documentation/app-transport-security/).
 In short, HTTP requests will be rejected by the system unless an exception is added within your app.
 App Transport Security has other specific requirements too, so please test updating your app on 10.11 even if you already are serving over HTTPS!